heyronjmilton/flipkart-grid-datascientist-interface/README.md

-# React Page Installation Guide
+# FLIPKART GRID DATASCIENTIST INTERFACE

 ## Overview

-This guide will help you install and run frontend of project locally.
+This guide will help you install and run the interface for data scientists.
 Follow the steps below to set up your environment and start the application.

 ---